 How do I get Benefits?

-You must submit a Claim Form, along with the required verification documents.
-The Claim Form deadline will be no earlier than October 27, 2017.
+To receive benefits, you must have submitted a Claim Form, along with the required verification documents.
+The Claim Form deadline to submit a Claim Form has passed.
 More information is available on the Important Documents page.

 What are my Other Options?

 If you did not want to be legally bound by this Settlement, then you must have excluded yourself by June 27, 2017.
 Otherwise you won’t be able to sue PHH about the claims in this case.
 Excluding yourself means that you won’t be able to get a payment from this Settlement.
 If you did not exclude yourself and stayed in the Settlement, you may have objected to the Settlement by June 27, 2017.
 These deadlines have passed.
 More information is available in the Settlement Notice, available on the Important Documents page.

 The Court held a hearing in the case, known as In re PHH Lender Placed Insurance Litigation, on July 27, 2017, and approved the Settlement and Class Counsels’ request for attorneys’ fees and expenses of $4,232,898.
 The Court also approved Class Counsel's request for a payment of $5,000 each for the Class Representatives.